savoirfairelinux/secure-odoo/secure_timesheet/README.rst

 Secure Timesheet
 ================

-This module prevents an employee from deleting a timesheet line of a confirmed timesheet.
-It also prevents deleting an anlytic line bound to a timesheet line.
+This module prevents an employee from deleting or modifying a timesheet line of a confirmed timesheet.

 Contributors
 ------------
 * David Dufresne <david.dufresne@savoirfairelinux.com>
+* Jérome Boisvert-Chouinard <jerome.boisvertchouinard@savoirfairelinux.com>